chrisfcarroll/ActivateAnything/FixtureBase/README.md

 **FixtureBase** cuts the cost of unit testing.
 Intelligent, rule-driven, autofaking fixtures get you straight to your test with all your dependencies setup and ready to go.

-Don't spend hours writing code to mock a dozen dependencies, and more hours debugging it.
-Just write your test code, and let FixtureBase create the dependencies for you.
-FixtureBase constructs your UnitUnderTest for full end-to-end test of your codebase, with external dependencies auto-faked and automatically injected in just the right place; even constructor dependencies that are several layers deep.
+Don't spend hours on code to mock a dozen dependencies.
+Write your test code, let FixtureBase create the dependencies for you.
+FixtureBase constructs your UnitUnderTest for full end-to-end tests of your codebase, with external dependencies auto-faked and automatically injected in just the right place; even constructor dependencies that are several layers deep.

 You just write your tests:
 ```